sytabaresa/kingly/README.md

 A few interesting points :

-- a machine always transition towards an atomic state at the end of event processing
+- a machine always transitions towards an atomic state at the end of event processing
 - on that path towards an atomic target state, all intermediary extended state updates are performed.
 Guards and action factories on that path are thus receiving a possibly evolving extended state.
-However, the computed outputs will be that one computed by the last action factory for the last transition evaluated.
+The computed outputs will be aggregated in an array of outputs.

 The aforedescribed behaviour is summarized here :